• Products

 • They can sell securities to select investors through preferential allotment.
 (In this case, the price of the security may or may not match its market value.)

-The business entity and The investor.
+In all these scenarios, the transaction is between the business entity and the investor.
 On receiving the sale proceeds, the entity will issue security certificates to the buyers.

 Keep in mind that many businesses approach large institutional investors during IPOs.
 In such a case, small investors may not be able to buy securities through the primary market.
 However, once the securities have been sold, they can be traded freely on the secondary market.